 1) As communists, we see communism as the only viable solution for the survival of humanity.

-2) Capital is a historic social relation between the Capitalist class and the wage labouring proletariat.
-We denounce capital as being a product of the exploitation of man by man and therefore denounce capitalism, regardless of its apparent form of government.
+2) Capital is a historic social relation between the Capitalist class and the working class.
+Most simply put, it is the domination of living labour-power by dead (accumulated) labour.
+We denounce capital as being a product of the exploitation of workers around the world and therefore stand opposed to capitalism.

-4) We see international revolution, carried out at the hands of the proletariat, as the only route to communism.
+4) We see international revolution, carried out at the hands of the working class, as the only route to communism.
 This can only be achieved through the destruction of capital and class itself.

-5) While not believing ourselves to be the party or its sole nuclei, we do advocate for the establishment of a centralised international proletarian party to function as the nerve centre of the class.
+5) While not believing ourselves to be the party or its sole nuclei, we do advocate for the establishment of a centralised international class party.
 In other words, we are not the party, but we are for the party.

-6) We oppose nationalism and understand the proletariat to be a class of migrants who have no country.
-In capitalism’s current decadent epoch we see the “nation”-state as having ceased to have any useful purpose.
-The emancipation of all nations depends on the self-organisation of the working class and international proletarian revolution.
+6) We oppose all nationalism and understand the working class to be a class of migrants who have no country.
+We are against all wars between nations and understand the emancipation of all oppressed groups depends on the self-organisation of the working class and international communist revolution.